-Hauʻoli Mau Loa Foundation does not currently accept unsolicited proposals, and we are uncertain as to when this might change.
+Hauʻoli Mau Loa Foundation does not accept unsolicited proposals.
 We recognize the substantial amount of time and resources required to prepare and submit a grant proposal and believe that no organization should waste valuable time submitting a proposal that we will not be able to consider.

 Selecting Our Partners

 By working with experts in various fields, Hauʻoli Mau Loa Foundation identifies strategies that have potential to produce an impact within our program areas.
 We then identify organizations that are carrying out work that is in line with those strategies and begin a serious dialogue on the possibilities of partnership.
 Learn more about how the Foundation selects its Partners.

 - Environment ~ the Foundation's mission includes promoting stewardship, preservation, and protection of the natural environment.
 We are making grants in this field in both Hawai‘i and internationally.
 In Hawai‘i the focus is two-fold: Invasive Species Prevention and Inspiring the next generation of homegrown conservation leaders.
 Throughout the globe, the Foundation supports community-led, environmental, and social justice projects through Global Greengrants Fund.

 - Field Building ~ recognizing its role in supporting the field of nonprofit organizations, the Foundation supports nonprofit capacity building through an association of nonprofit organizations serving Hawai‘i and, on occasion, supports new ways of getting capital to nonprofits, such as by promoting community development financial institutions (CDFIs) and by promoting impact investing strategies.

 - First Generation Partners ~ we continue to support and foster longstanding funding relationships with several organizations in Hawai‘i.
 Each of these partner organizations contributes, in very different ways, to the Foundation’s mission.